Artur Maloyan

-Career
+Club career

 Spartak Moscow

-He made his debut for the main Spartak squad in the Russian Premier League game against Luch-Energiya Vladivostok on 16 November 2008.
+Maloyan made his debut for the main Spartak squad in the Russian Premier League game against Luch-Energiya Vladivostok on 16 November 2008.

 Anzhi

 Maloyan played in the Russian First Division season 2009 for Anzhi Makhachkala on loan from Spartak Moscow.

 Tyumen

-He joined FC Tyumen on loan for the 2018–19 season.
+Maloyan joined Tyumen on loan for the 2018–19 season.
 In November 2018 his loan contract was terminated, and he returned to Yenisey Krasnoyarsk, but was not allowed to train with the main squad there either.

 Urozhay

-On 31 January 2019, he signed a 2.5-year contract with FC Urozhay Krasnodar.
+On 31 January 2019, Maloyan signed a 2.5-year contract with Urozhay Krasnodar.

-National team

-Russia U-21
+International career

-He made his debut for Russia national under-21 football team against Andorra U-21 on April 1, 2009.
+Maloyan made his debut for the Russia U21 national team against Andorra U21 on 1 April 2009.